Tronikelis/jqlgen/README.md

 ## The goal

-Make it impossible to generate invalid jql with a simple api
+Make it impossible to generate invalid jql with a simple yet complex api

+## Features

+- ✔️ Simple
+- 🧪 Well tested (I use this myself in my semi big projects)
+- 👌 Follows SQL order by priority [info](#a-note-about-order-by)
+- 🤘 Impossible to generate invalid JQL (please open an issue if you found an edge-case)

 ## Quick start 🧙